 - Responsibly manage animals, crops or materials for their particular enterprise

 - Attend training sessions and meetings regularly throughout the span of the project

 Execution of the Project: The activities of a project begin with the purchase of animals, seeds, vital materials or merchandise.
 At this stage, initial challenges — typically prices and/or quality of animals, seeds or materials — are analyzed and resolved.
 At this stage, we also commence training sessions on socio-economic, organizational, agricultural, health or sustainability topics.
 The slate of topics is chosen via collaboration between FEDICE (based on our analysis and specialist recommendations) and a partner community (according to their sense of relevancy and need).

 Follow-Up: We meet monthly with communities to assess progress, give trainings and problem solve.
 This includes both individual home visits and group meetings to discuss difficulties and brainstorm solutions.

 5 // Evaluation

-We begin the final stage with an event to recover reimbursable funds loaned to communities.
-After this, we evaluate success based on several factors: Did the group pay back funds, achieve stated goals, attend training sessions and follow through on their commitments for the project?
-If yes, we generally choose to continue working with a community on projects until it has reached a state of development where our assistance is no longer needed.
-If not, we consider whether the challenges and difficulties experienced are correctable or whether the partnership should be discontinued.
+We begin the final stage with the recovery of the original reimbursable funds to the communities.
+After this, we evaluate success based on several factors: Did the group repay the funds?
+Did they meet their stated goals?
+Did they attend the trainings?
+And did they follow through on their commitments to the Project?
+If the answers are yes, then we generally continue to work with this community, in most cases increasing the value of the reimbursable fund on projects until they reach a level of development where they no longer need our assistance.
+If the answers are no, then we consider whether the issues and challenges are correctable, or whether we need to finalize the work with the community.